 Step One – Grab your best soup pot

 I love my Dutch Oven from Le Creuset for soups.
 Made from cast iron, they are perfect for slow cooking and simmering soups and stews.
-My Dutch Oven is one of the most useful and versatile kitchen tools I have and although it’s a bit pricey, you will use this one over and over again (for soups, stews, sides, breads, and even desserts!) and it will last you a life time.
+My Dutch Oven is one of the most useful and versatile kitchen tools I have and although it’s a bit pricey, you will use this one over and over again (for soups, stews, sides, bread, and even desserts!) and it will last you a lifetime.